RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign2.md

 ---

 ### 3. **Mentorship Page**
-This page is critical for showcasing your mentoring services.
+This page is critical for showcasing Transflower mentoring services.
 It should offer a clear breakdown of the types of mentorship you offer and how they can benefit the user.

 #### **Mentorship Types**:
 - **1:1 Mentoring**: